-The fashionable Midtown East location of Four Seasons Hotel New York places guests at the heart of New York’s best entertainment, cuisine and culture.
+The fashionable Midtown East location of Four Seasons Hotel New York places guests at the heart of New York’s best entertainment, arts and culture.
 From here, it’s possible to enjoy the Big Apple during any season entirely on foot—proving that location is indeed everything.

 Madison and Fifth Avenues